-Chinese President Xi Jinping’s visit to the United States is generating inevitable comparisons of the two countries’ approaches to engaging the world.
+Chinese President Xi Jinping’s visit to the United States generated inevitable comparisons of the two countries’ approaches to engaging the world.
 China’s expanding involvement in Africa provides a revealing window into Beijing’s grand strategy.
 Africa is an integral element of Xi’s “China Dream”—a blueprint for restoring the country to its perceived rightful place of global prominence.
 Part of the blueprint entails positioning China as a leader in the developing world through expanded bilateral and multilateral engagements.
 China advances these aims in Africa in five primary ways:

-1. Economic engagement
+1. Economic Engagement

 China’s economic involvement with the continent has steadily expanded over the past decade.
 Beijing operates approximately 2,500 development, civil works, and construction projects worth $94 billion in 51 African countries.
 While it is not clear how many of these have reached completion beyond ceremonial pledges, the visible presence of huge infrastructure projects across the continent is unmistakable.
 In 2009, China surpassed the United States as Africa’s largest trading partner, and by 2015, China’s trade with Africa had reached $300 billion.
 Crude oil, raw materials, and natural resources constitute more than 80 percent of its roughly $93 billion in annual imports from Africa.
 Observers have also criticized the transactional nature of some of China’s engagements, where China seems primarily interested in accessing and exploiting Africa’s vast natural resources.

-2. Military interests
+2. Military Interests

 China in 2015 was the second largest supplier of weapons to sub-Saharan Africa after Russia, accounting for 22 percent of arms transfers to the region.